 We have been alerted to a scam targeting private car sellers.

-In this scenario, the scammer poses as a buyer and asks the seller to purchase a vehicle history report from a specific third-party website.
+In these scenarios, the scammer poses as a buyer and asks the seller to purchase a vehicle history report from a specific third-party website.
 If the seller complies, the scammer obtains the funds through the third-party site, but often no legitimate vehicle history report is supplied.

 If you are selling a car, please be wary of any buyer asking you to purchase a vehicle history report from a nominated site.
 Some sellers choose to include a car history report on their listing, but it is not common practice for a seller to purchase a vehicle history report on a buyer’s behalf.
 This is usually done directly by the buyer as part of their due diligence when purchasing a car.

-If you receive a message that you think is suspicious, you can contact us via email or call us to review the communication for you.
-Or, if you think you have received a scam message, you can report it to us in the messaging function of your account.
+If you receive a message that you think is suspicious or doesn't feel right, you can report a buyer or seller directly from your conversation.
+You can also contact us via email or call us to review the communication for you.
+Reports are confidential, reviewed by our team, and help us keep the carsales community safe.

 • by phone on 1300 302 502; or